 When indicating the bass note using Lead Sheet symbols, it is placed under a slash.
-The symbol for a G minor triad in first inversion is G/B¨.
-When using Roman Numerals to indicate chord functions, a system called figured bass is used.
+The symbol for a G major triad in first inversion is G/B¨.
+When using Roman Numerals to indicate chord functions, a system called Figured Bass is used.
 This convention began in the 17th century in keyboard parts known as the “continuo.”
 A bass note was written in the music, with numbers that indicate the intervals to be played above that bass note.
-In modern day usage, the bass position is defined by a commonly used system of shorthand.
+In modern-day usage, the bass position is defined by a commonly used system of shorthand.

 Given a series of Roman Numerals with figured bass symbols in the bass clef, we can construct a series of chords in the treble clef.
 Using a grand staff, playing the upper three notes with the right hand and the bass note with the left hand is called “Keyboard Format.”
 The chords in the right hand are usually arranged so that common tones between chords are kept by the same finger.
 Other tones move stepwise, or to the nearest note of the next chord for smooth “Voice Leading.”
 Following these principles for 4-parts, Soprano, Alto, Tenor, and Bass (SATB), is called “Part-Writing.”
 We will address this in the next lesson.